waveform80/picamera/docs/install3.rst

-cloning the GitHub repository and then use the "develop" target of the Makefile which will install the package as a link to the cloned repository allowing in-place development (it also builds a tags file for use with vim/emacs with exuberant's ctags utility).
+cloning the GitHub repository and then use the "develop" target of the Makefile which will install the package as a link to the cloned repository allowing in-place development (it also builds a tags file for use with vim/emacs with Exuberant's ctags utility).
 The following example demonstrates this method within a virtual Python environment::

     $ sudo apt-get install build-essential git git-core exuberant-ctags \